October 21, 2025

 When DIY Isn’t the Best Choice

 DIY Christmas light installation can work if you have the time, tools, and patience.
-But for many Cape Cod homeowners, the risks and hassles outweigh the savings.
+But for many Cape Cod & South Shore homeowners, the risks and hassles outweigh the savings.

 Professional installers provide: